Quantifying the Complexity of Standard Benchmarking Datasets for Long-Term Human Trajectory Prediction: Introduction

+The paper is structured as follows.
+Sections \ref{sec:da} and \ref{sec:vq} present a data pre-processing approach necessary for the actual dataset entropy estimation detailed in section \ref{sec:entropy}.
+In addition to a coarse dataset ranking, the evaluation section \ref{sec:evaluation} discusses the ranking, as well as the approach and methods used throughout this paper.
+Further, some interesting findings resulting from the analysis are discussed.
+Section \ref{sec:summary} summarizes the paper, lists potential implications for the state of benchmarking and gives a brief discussion on potential future research directions.

-For convenience, several definitions and notation used throughout the paper are introduced in this section. \begin{itemize} \item A trajectory $X$ is defined as an ordered set\footnote{strictly speaking it is not a \emph{true} mathematical set, as it might contain duplicates.} of points $\{\mathbf{x}_1, ..., \mathbf{x}_N\}$. \item The \emph{length} of a (sub-)trajectory $X$ always refers to its cardinality $|X|$, rather than the spatial distance covered. \item The \emph{distance} between two trajectories $X$ and $Y$ of the same length $|X| = |Y|$ is defined as $d_{tr}(X, Y) = \sum_{j=1}^{|X|} \| \mathbf{x}_j - \mathbf{y}_j \|_2$. \item The number of samples, the trajectory length and the number of prototypes are denoted as $N$, $M$ and $K$ respectively.
+For convenience, several definitions and notations used throughout the paper are listed below: \begin{itemize} \item A trajectory $X$ is defined as an ordered set\footnote{strictly speaking it is not a \emph{true} mathematical set, as it might contain duplicates.} of points $\{\mathbf{x}_1, ..., \mathbf{x}_N\}$. \item The \emph{length} of a (sub-)trajectory $X$ always refers to its cardinality $|X|$, rather than the spatial distance covered. \item The \emph{distance} between two trajectories $X$ and $Y$ of the same length $|X| = |Y|$ is defined as $d_{tr}(X, Y) = \sum_{j=1}^{|X|} \| \mathbf{x}_j - \mathbf{y}_j \|_2$. \item The number of samples, the trajectory length and the number of prototypes are denoted as $N$, $M$ and $K$, respectively.
 For indexing, $i$, $j$ and $k$ are used. \item The $q$-quantile, with $q \in [0, 1]$, of a set of numbers $\{\cdot\}$ is denoted as $Q_q(\{ \cdot \})$. \end{itemize}